 You may think PPI mis-selling compensation paid after you are discharged from bankruptcy is yours to keep.
-However this is not the case.
+However this is not normally the case.

 - PPI Compensation is an unrealised asset of bankruptcy